giangalv/RESEARCH_TRACK_2/README.md

 ## Proper Commenting (Sphinx and/or Doxygen)

 Proper commenting is crucial for maintaining code readability, understanding, and maintainability.
-In this assignment, we emphasize the use of Sphinx and/or Doxygen for generating documentation from the comments in the code.
+In this assignment, I emphasize the use of Sphinx and/or Doxygen for generating documentation from the comments in the code.

 To ensure proper commenting, follow these guidelines: